Fish sauce: Philippines

 The Philippine fish sauce is known as patis.
 It is one of the most important ingredients in Filipino cuisine.
 Patis is a by-product of bagoong production, which include bagoong isda (fermented fish) and bagoong alamang (fermented krill), as well as the rarer bagoong macabebe (fermented oysters) and bagoong sisi (fermented clams).
 The fish used are typically small like sardines, anchovies, ambassids, and the fry of larger fish.
 Unlike other fish sauce variants, the fermented solids are not discarded but are sold as separate products.
 The patis is skimmed from the upper layers of fermenting bagoong and is not pressed.
 As such, patis usually takes longer to produce than other types of fish sauce as it is reliant on the readiness of bagoong.

 Patis is nearly always cooked prior to consumption, even when used as an accent to salads or other raw dishes.
-Patis is also used as an ingredient in cooked dishes, including a rice porridge called arroz caldo, and as a condiment for fried fish.
+Patis is also used as an ingredient in cooked dishes, including a rice porridge called arroz caldo, as a condiment for fried fish or an umami accent in a common dish, sinigang.
 Patis is also used in place of table salt in meals to enhance the flavor of the food, where it can either be dashed from a dispensing bottle onto the food, or poured into a saucer and mixed with calamansi and labuyo chilis and used as a dipping sauce.